Call automation for data driven teams | FreJun

 Canada

-In Canada, organizations that record calls must comply with the Personal Information Protection and Electronic Documents Act (PIPEDA).
-To comply with PIPEDA, they must adhere to the following rules while recording calls –
+In Canada, organizations must comply with the Personal Information Protection and Electronic Documents Act (PIPEDA) when recording calls.
+To meet PIPEDA requirements, they must follow specific rules during the recording process.

-- The organization should not just state that the call will be recorded and used for quality assurance, especially if the call recording will be used for any other purposes.
-The representative must clearly state the purpose of the recording.
+Organizations cannot simply state that the call is being recorded for quality assurance if they intend to use the recording for other purposes.
+The representative must clearly explain the purpose of the recording.

 Individuals